Jo-Ivan/vicinity/README.md

 - [x] hosting your home should have auth when submitting
 - [x] create rental model/controller/routes
 - [x] create booking model/controller/routes
-- [ ] host page should have icons for better user experience
 - [ ] truncate description if long on rental cards
 - [ ] implement a messaging system between buyer and seller
 - [ ] create message model/controller/routes